AndrewJBateman/ionic-angular-world-data/README.md

 * **TODO:**
 * Correct language check so it does revert to English when EN selected - use storage?

-* **Nav side-bar:** Working. countries, oceans, favorites, about, change language, dark theme toggle + Unsplash image with credit.
+* **Nav side-bar:** countries, oceans, favorites, about, change language, dark theme toggle + Unsplash image with credit.
 Languages added.
 * **TODO** Add language for alert cancel?

-* **Countries page:** Working.
-Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
+* **Countries page:** Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail (no routing required - all done using *ngIf in the html content :-)).
 Country searchbar to search by country name.
 Fab icon link to map of country, generated using the Google Maps API.
 * **TODO:**
-* Map view - add auto zoom? solve initMap error message.
+* Map view - add auto zoom?
 * add function to convert border country 3 letter codes to full country names.
 * add function (custom pipe) to insert ',' in area figures etc.
 * translate: popup continent names, card: capital region

-* **Oceans page** Working.
-Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
+* **Oceans page** Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
 Menu popover with links to further info for each ocean.
 It was decided not to add 'favourites functionality' as there are only 5 oceans and they are easy to find.
 **TODO**
 * Add Ionic accordian? or popover with ocean names listed